MPIA Dual Degree with l’Université de Strasbourg

 Following the successful completion of these two years of study, the first in Toronto, Canada, and the second in Strasbourg, France, students receive two graduate degrees, one from each institution.

 The Dual Degree program with the Université de Strasbourg offers the opportunity to combine the domestic and international aspects of public affairs not only in theory but also in practice.
 Students take courses at two leading universities, and learning from studying with faculty members with a wide range of expertise on both sides of the Atlantic.
 Anglophone students consolidate their knowledge of the second official language by being immersed in a native francophone environment.
 Strasbourg, the seat of the European Parliament and Council of Europe, also offers many intellectually stimulating opportunities for Dual Degree candidates.

-Graduate students wishing to participate in the Dual Degree must submit the following information to the program office, by email or in person to or MPIA Office, Glendon Hall 209
+Graduate students wishing to participate in the Dual Degree must submit the following information to the program office, by email to

 - CV (updated)